mmistakes/jekyll-theme-hpstr/theme-setup/index.md

 ### Social Share Links

-To enable Facebook, Twitter, and Google+ share links on a post or page, add the following to its front matter:
+To disable Facebook, Twitter, and Google+ share links on a post or page, add the following to its front matter:

 {% highlight yaml %}
 share: false